Roar-Network/roar-ui/README.md

 ## Usage

-Execute the following commands:
+Before execute the server you must open file `./src/environment/environment.ts` and put your known IP of API, in IP field.
+Then, execute the following commands:

 ```
-cd roar-ui
+docker build ./ -t roar/ui
+docker run -it --rm --network=<your-docker-net> --ip=<ip-in-range> roar/ui
-ng serve
+ng serve --host 0.0.0.0
 ```

-And open https://localhost:4200 in your browser.
+And open `https://<ip-container>:4200` in your browser.

 <p align="right"><a href="#top" style="text-decoration: none;">🔼</a></p>